Amri91/route-v/readme.md

 Tiny route versioning library.
 Tested on Koa and Express.

 ## Default behavior
-Gets the version from URL and expects functions to look like Koa, or Express middlewares.
+Gets the version from the URL and expects functions to look like Koa, or Express middlewares.
 Check the config section below to change this behavior.

 ## Usage